geoff-project/coi-optimizers/docs/index.rst

     SPDX-License-Identifier: GPL-3.0-or-later OR EUPL-1.2+

-Optimization Loops for the Common Optimization Interfaces
+Optimizer Wrappers for the Common Optimization Interfaces
 =========================================================

 CernML is the project of bringing numerical optimization, machine learning and